adu3010/adu3010/README.md

 ---

 ### 🤝 I'm Open To
-- 💼 Full-time roles in **Data Analytics**
+- 💼 Full-time roles in **Data & AI**
-- 🌍 Collaborations on data-driven projects
+- 🌍 Open for collaborations on data-driven projects

 ---